"All compounded things are subject to vanish. Strive and bring about completion by being heedful."

 The "Dhammanikhom Vipassana-Meditationszentrum e.V." as well as any meditation teacher and the volunteers assume no liability unless this is due to intentional acts or gross negligence or injury to life, body or health by intentional or negligent breach of duty.

-The participation on a course is always on one´s own responsibility.
+The participation in a course is always at one´s own responsibility.
 The offered courses are not therapeutic and therefore do not replace professional treatment of people with mental disorders or physical illnesses.
 In cases of severe physical or mental illnesses, the doctor´s or therapist´s consent is needed.

 No liability is assumed for personal items or valuables.

-The teacher and the "Dhammanikhom Vipassana-Meditationszentrum e.V." reserve the right to deny participation on a course or to send the participant home earlier if he/ she does not follow the rules and instructions or endangers himself/ herself or others.
+The teacher and the "Dhammanikhom Vipassana-Meditationszentrum e.V." reserve the right to deny participation in a course or to send the participant home earlier if he / she does not follow the rules and instructions or endangers himself / herself or others.

 Every day starts at 4 a.m. and ends at 10 p.m.
 During that time one practices continuously the meditation exercises.
 Participants receive individual guidance in daily reports with the teacher.
 Part of the course is one hour working meditation per day.